apache/flink/docs/dev/table/connectors/kafka.md

 By default, a Kafka sink ingests data with at-least-once guarantees into a Kafka topic if the query is executed with [checkpointing enabled]({% link dev/stream/state/checkpointing.md %}#enabling-and-configuring-checkpointing).

-With Flink's checkpointing enabled, the `kafka` and `kafka-0.11` connectors can provide exactly-once delivery guarantees.
+With Flink's checkpointing enabled, the `kafka` connector can provide exactly-once delivery guarantees.

 Besides enabling Flink's checkpointing, you can also choose three different modes of operating chosen by passing appropriate `sink.semantic` option: